-You should seek advice from an experienced injury or disability attorney to guide you.
+You should seek the advice of an experienced Illinois Work Injury attorney to guide you in your negotiations.

-Questions about your injury or disability case?
-Feel free to contact Illinois injury, work injury, and disability lawyer Dirk May at 309-827-4371.
+Questions about your work injury case?
+Feel free to call Illinois Work Injury Attorney Dirk May at 309-827-4371.

 Click above to read.

-If you are denied at this level, you will have to file a request for a hearing.
+If you are denied at the second level, then once again you will have 60 days to appeal.

 Appealing at the second level gives you the right to a hearing before an administrative law judge.